johnpuddephatt/stgeorges/_learning/sia-security.md

 requirements:
 - 19+ and unemployed.
 time_and_location:
-- 'St George''s Community Centre 29th January 9:30-4:30 for 6 sessions '
+- 'St George''s Community Centre 29th January 9:30-4:30 for 6 Weeks on Wednesday,
+  Thursday, and Friday. '
 equipment:
 - Pen and Paper.
 information: